Affinoids in the Lubin-Tate perfectoid space and simple supercuspidal representations II: wild case: Abstract

 \section{Abstract}

-We construct a family of affinoids in the Lubin-Tate perfectoid space and their formal models such that the middle cohomology of their reductions realizes the local Langlands correspondence and the local Jacquet-Langlands correspondence for the simple supercuspidal representations.
-The reductions of the formal models are isomorphic to the perfections of some Artin-Schreier varieties, whose cohomology realizes primitive Galois representations.
+We construct a family of affinoids in the Lubin--Tate perfectoid space and their formal models such that the middle cohomology of their reductions realizes the local Langlands correspondence and the local Jacquet--Langlands correspondence for the simple supercuspidal representations.
+The reductions of the formal models are isomorphic to the perfections of some Artin--Schreier varieties, whose cohomology realizes primitive Galois representations.
+We show also the Tate conjecture for Artin--Schreier varieties associated to quadratic forms.